BirushaNdegeya/sofia-tech-profile/profile/README.md

 # [EN]

-# Sofia Goma: Innovative Technology Solutions in Goma, DRC
+# SOFIA Tech: Innovative Technology Solutions in Goma, DRC

 ## About Us

-Welcome to Sofia, where passion meets technology!
+Welcome to SOFIA Tech, where passion meets technology!
 We are a dedicated group of developers based in Goma, DRC, specializing in creating innovative solutions that address local challenges.
 Our team of 20 experts excels in building and deploying websites, mobile applications, and desktop applications that cater to our customers' unique needs.

 ## Our Mission

-At Sofia, we are committed to driving technological innovation in our community.
+At SOFIA Tech, we are committed to driving technological innovation in our community.
 We leverage the power of technology to solve real-world problems, making a tangible impact on the lives of those around us.

 ## What We Do